-- a.
-Reviewing any reports provided to it respecting inquiries into the circumstances of the reported misconduct, conducting any further inquiry it considers necessary and providing a report to the Council, along with any recommendations; - b.
-Taking all reasonable steps to ensure that the identity of the person who makes a report of misconduct is kept confidential to the extent practical in all circumstances; - c.
-Taking necessary steps to ensure that persons who have reported instances of wrongdoing remain protected against any reprisals including but not limited to discrimination, retaliation, threats, harassment or loss of employment or employment opportunities; - d.
-Making recommendations to the Council on how to address and remediate reported instances of wrongdoing; and - e.
-Supporting and fostering an ethical environment. - (3) The Chair of the Finance and Audit Committee is responsible for: - a.
-Receiving reports of misconduct, making an appropriate and expeditious inquiry into the matter, and reporting to the Finance and Audit Committee as soon as practicable; - b.
-Taking all reasonable steps to ensure that the identity of the person who makes a report of misconduct is kept confidential to the extent practical in all circumstances; - c.
-Taking necessary steps to ensure that persons who have reported instances of wrongdoing remain protected against any reprisals including but not limited to discrimination, retaliation, threats, harassment or loss of employment or employment opportunities; and - d.
-Reporting to Council any contravention or suspected contravention of the prohibition against reprisals. - (4) The Senior Manager is responsible for: - a.
-Communicating the Reporting of Breaches and Financial Irregularities Policy to all affected and interested persons; - b.
-Ensuring all employees, consultants and contractors have signed the Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities to acknowledge that they have read, understood, and will abide by the policy; - c.
-Providing a confidential reporting procedure(s) to report violations; - d.
-Receiving reports of misconduct, making an appropriate and expeditious inquiry into the matter, and reporting to the Finance and Audit Committee as soon as practicable; - e.
-Taking all reasonable steps to ensure that the identity of the person who makes a report of misconduct is kept confidential to the extent practical in all circumstances; - f.
-Taking necessary steps to ensure that persons who have reported instances of wrongdoing remain protected against any reprisals including but not limited to discrimination, retaliation, threats, harassment or loss of employment or employment opportunities;
+- 3. Taking necessary steps to ensure that persons who have reported instances of wrongdoing remain protected against any reprisals including but not limited to discrimination, retaliation, threats, harassment or loss of employment or employment opportunities; - 4.
+Making recommendations to the Council on how to address and remediate reported instances of wrongdoing; and - 5.
+Supporting and fostering an ethical environment. - iii.
+The Chair of the Finance and Audit Committee is responsible for: - 1.
+Receiving reports of misconduct, making an appropriate and expeditious inquiry into the matter, and reporting to the Finance and Audit Committee as soon as practicable; - 2.
+Taking all reasonable steps to ensure that the identity of the person who makes a report of misconduct is kept confidential to the extent practical in all circumstances; - 3.
+Taking necessary steps to ensure that persons who have reported instances of wrongdoing remain protected against any reprisals including but not limited to discrimination, retaliation, threats, harassment or loss of employment or employment opportunities; and - 4.
+Reporting to Council any contravention or suspected contravention of the prohibition against reprisals. - iv.
+The Senior Manager is responsible for: - 1.
+Communicating the Reporting of Breaches and Financial Irregularities Policy to all affected and interested persons; - 2.
+Ensuring all employees, consultants and contractors have signed the Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities to acknowledge that they have read, understood, and will abide by the policy; - 3.
+Providing a confidential reporting procedure(s) to report violations; - 4.
+Receiving reports of misconduct, making an appropriate and expeditious inquiry into the matter, and reporting to the Finance and Audit Committee as soon as practicable; - 5.
+Taking all reasonable steps to ensure that the identity of the person who makes a report of misconduct is kept confidential to the extent practical in all circumstances; Taking necessary steps to ensure that persons who have reported instances of wrongdoing remain protected against any reprisals including but not limited to discrimination, retaliation, threats, harassment or loss of employment or employment opportunities; - 6.
+Reporting to Council any contravention or suspected contravention of the prohibition against reprisals; - 7.
+Securing related records; and

-- g.
-Reporting to Council any contravention or suspected contravention of the prohibition against reprisals; - h.
-Securing related records; and - i.
-Fostering an open and supportive ethical environment.
+8. Fostering an open and supportive ethical environment.

-(1) Fostering an open and ethical working environment